NikaKhiz/django-store/readme.md

 6. **localhost/order/checkout/ displays checkout page.**

 <p>Site has superuser (user:admin, pass:admin123). you can visit localhost/admin and log in to dashboard.</p>
-<p>currently we use hardcoded data in templates. </p>

-<h3>Future Plans</h3>

-- Populate the database with dynamic data.
-- Implement calculations for pricing and inventory management.
-- Develop order creation, cart functionality, and checkout processes.
-- Introduce user authorization and registration features.

 ### Table of Contents